biopragmatics/oquat/docs/invalids/prefix/meddra.md

-# ATCC number
+# meddra: Medical Dictionary for Regulatory Activities Terminology

+This page summarize the different resources that reference `meddra` but use local unique identifiers that do not match the standard pattern of ^\d+$.
+Of the 2 resources,
-The following 1 variants were found: ['MedDRA']
+1 variants on the standard prefix were found: ['MedDRA'].

-## `efo`
+## `efo`: Experimental Factor Ontology

-Identifiers for this prefix are given correctly in Experimental Factor Ontology.
+Identifiers for this prefix are given incorrectly correctly in `efo`.

 | external_xref            |   usages_count | usages                                                                                              |
 |--------------------------|----------------|-----------------------------------------------------------------------------------------------------|